svstanev/node-di-container/README.md

 });
 ```

-Dependencies of the factory function may be resolved by the factory function's argument names, through the $inject annotation or when registering the factory:
+Dependencies of the factory functions may be resolved by the factory function's argument names, through the $inject annotation or when registering the factory:
 ```
 function fn(a, b, c) { ... }
 fn.$inject = ['dep1', 'dep2', 'dep3'];